 - Tools and Technology

 Let’s start with Operational Needs.
 It has to be accessible to the business quickly, in a way that makes sense to how the business works.
-Nomenclature, structure of their files, it has to make sense for the business and how the team creates, consumes and shares information on a daily basis.
+The nomenclature and structure of their files it has to make sense for the business and how the team creates, consumes and shares information on a daily basis.

 Documentation and records management requirements are things like version control, record retention, and best practices that come along with collecting and managing records through their lifecycle.

 The third key point is tools and technology.
 Regardless if it is a filing cabinet or an electronic repository – knowing how it works and what its limits are.
 The way that it annexes and catalogues files, the way it searches and how the system reports these things.

 Let’s take an example of a business that has 100K HR files representing current and past employees.
 The central repository would take forever to load if it had to load all 100K files.
 You would want to leverage the technology to apply load limits.
 Something like viewing limits on pages so it only shows 50-100 results per page.
 The business will also want to make sure that the folder and file indexing capacity will work for that volume, and if not, it could be that the documents need to be divided into more than one library.
 There will be a need to combine how the technology works with how the business works to classify and organize itself.

 All three things need to work together for a proper solution to your information architecture.

 Once the users start touching a system in a test capacity, searching, indexing, using the ability to leverage views or build cool dashboards, things like that, all kinds of creative automation, integrations and continuous improvement ideas that you can do with the system will emerge, if they have not already emerged.
 All these things are included in your business’s future phase.
 They will be ranked, prioritized, and given an estimate of how much time, effort, duration, and cost it will take to execute those future phase items.
 All this happens after the initial launch of the information architecture (electronic filing system).